Title: Title IX Sexual Harassment/Sexual Assault Policy

-- Each party may respond to the investigator in writing, within ten (10) calendar days of receipt of the evidence.
+- Each party may respond to the investigator in writing, within ten (10) calendar days of receipt of the initial report/ evidence.\

-- After reviewing any timely submitted responses by the parties, the investigator will prepare an Investigation Report.
-The Investigation Report will fairly summarize the relevant evidence and findings of factand party/witness statements.
+- After reviewing any timely submitted responses by the parties, within fourteen (14) calendar days, the investigator will prepare a final an Investigation Report.
+The final Investigation Report will fairly summarize the relevant evidence and findings of factand party/witness statements.

 - The parties and their Advisors (if any) will be simultaneously provided with an electronic or hard copy of the final Investigation Report.
 The parties may choose to provide a written response to the Investigation Report, which must be submitted to the investigator within ten (10) calendar days of receipt.
 The parties and their Advisors (if any) will be provided with an electronic or hard copy of the other party's written response, if any, to the Investigation Report.

-- A copy of the Investigation Report and any written response(es) will then be forwarded to the Office of Community Standards, for the scheduling of a Hearing.
+- A copy of the final Investigation Report will also and any written response(es) will then be forwarded at the same time to the Office of Community Standards, for the scheduling of a Hearing.